logu24900902/FULL_ADDER_SUBTRACTOR/README.md

 ```
 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
 */
 ```
 module Full-adder(